 - Normal Reassessment Period – Generally, the Canada Revenue Agency cannot assess or reassess a taxation year after three years have passed since the notice of assessment for that taxation year was mailed.
 If you don’t file a tax return for a particular year, the clock never starts running on this limitation period.
 Theoretically, the CRA could assess that taxation year at any time in the future.

 When you consider all the benefits of filing a return, the nominal cost of filing a simple return is a small price to pay.
-If you need help filing your taxes, contact one of our personal tax specialists today.
+If you need help filing your taxes, contact one of our DMCL advisors today.